- 1. Explore White Beach

-When you're in Boracay, one of the best things to do is to have an exciting island hopping experience.
+One of the best things to do on the island is to join Boracay island hopping tours.
 You'll be able to discover and swim in some of its pristine and beautiful beaches.

-You'll also know why the island is on the top of the must-visit places in the world.
-Three beaches that are on most Boracay island hopping tours: Magic Island, Crocodile Island, and Crystal Cove Beach.
+You'll also know why the island is at the top of the must-visit places in the world.
+Three beaches that are on most Boracay island hopping tours are Magic Island, Crocodile Island, and Crystal Cove Beach.

-The different height options allow you to summon the courage and work your way up the highest cliff.
-Now, leap!
-It will be one for the books.
+The different options allow you to summon the courage and work your way up the highest cliff.

 Don't panic!
 There are no actual crocodiles on Crocodile Island.
 This uninhabited island got its name from its shape, which resembles a crocodile's head.

-Recognized as the top scuba diving sites in Boracay, this island is teeming with marine life.
-The thriving coral reefs are home to a wide variety of fish including lionfish, scorpionfish, moray eels, cuttlefish, and groupers.
+Recognized as one of the top scuba diving sites in Boracay, this island is teeming with marine life.
+The thriving coral reefs are home to a wide variety of fish, including lionfish, scorpionfish, moray eels, cuttlefish, and groupers.

-Originally known as Tiguatian Island by the locals, this island become popular due to its unique crystal protrusions.
+Originally known as Tiguatian Island by the locals, this island became popular due to its unique crystal protrusions.
 It has two limestone coves accessible through snorkeling.
-You can also feed pigeons and pick up seashells for collection.
+You can also feed pigeons here.

-This exciting recreational activity is accessible on the island by joining a banana boat ride activity.
-Banana boats are giant yellow inflatable boats that can cater to 10 to 20 people.
+This exciting recreational experience is accessible on the island by joining a banana boat ride Boracay activity.
+Banana boats are giant yellow inflatable boats that can fit to 10 to 20 people.

 Once everybody is ready and has strapped on their life vest, the speedboat will get the banana boat out on the sea.
 Don't be afraid to fall!
 It's the main highlight of this activity, trying to keep your balance while the speedboat does its twists and turns.

 Take your vacation up a notch and try this crazy fun ride with your pals.
-Days after experiencing it, you'll still be babbling about it with your friends.
-That's a guarantee!
 Grab that inflatable as tight as you can!

 You can also let go of your reins and experience precious seconds of weightlessness as you get whisked into the air!
 Don't worry; you'll be wearing a life vest.

-The exhilarating jet ski ride experience is a must-try in Boracay!
+The exhilarating jet ski ride Boracay activity is a must-try!
 It usually lasts for about 15 to 30 minutes.
-You'll be given the necessary instructions such as the braking system, how to handle the throttle, how to shut it off in case of emergency, and more.
+You'll be given the necessary instructions, such as the braking system, how to handle the throttle, and how to shut it off in case of an emergency.
 It's a great way to explore the island!

 You don't need to be an advanced surfer to try this exciting watersport!
-You can rent a board and join a paddleboarding session if you're interested in maneuvering it while exploring Boracay's famous beaches.
+You can rent a board and join a Boracay paddleboarding activity if you're interested in maneuvering it while exploring Boracay's famous beaches.
 It's also an excellent way to practice your balance.

-The paraw sailing adventure is a quintessential Boracay activity.
-Paraw is a local outrigger boat with two sails; the traditional way of navigating Boracay and its neighboring islands.
+The Boracay paraw sailing adventure is a quintessential Boracay activity.
+A paraw is a local outrigger boat with two sails; the traditional way of navigating Boracay and its neighboring islands.
 Paraw Sailing is also a great way to experience Boracay differently.
-It's highly recommended to set sail just before the sunset!
+It's highly recommended to set sail just before sunset!

 If retail therapy is more to your speed after hours of frolicking around the island, then make a beeline for D' mall.
 D'Mall is Boracay's open-air mall located in Station 2 between White Beach and Boracay Main Road.

-It has everything from food stalls, to various souvenir shops, and ATMs.
-It's an all-in-one place, making sure that whatever it is you're looking, you'll find it here!
+It has everything from food stalls to various souvenir shops and ATMs.
+It's an all-in-one place, making sure that whatever it is you're looking for, you'll find it here!